Fran Miller, Ph.D. ©

 While we are working on building a clear and strong sense of who you are, we can also tackle other issues and topics in therapy.
 But once you have accomplished a clear and strong sense of self, then you will have a secure and positive foundation, and you will be able to go forward in your life with security, confidence, and assurance.
 These are qualities to appreciate and enjoy, and are worth spending the necessary time to accomplish.

-“When you reflect on the infinite number of happenstances that coalesced to produce you, then you realize how unique, how precious, how sacred you really are.
+“When you reflect on the infinite number of happenstances that coalesced to produce you, you realize how unique, how precious, and how sacred you really are.
 Your task is to cultivate that precious, sacred nature, and help it to flower.”